votemike/dbhelper/README.md

 $ composer require votemike/dbhelper --dev
 ```

+Then add `Votemike\Dbhelper\DbhelperServiceProvider::class` to your 'providers' array in config/app.php

 ## Usage

 Visit /dbhelper in your browser to see a list of suggested improvements